-For many mums-to-be, a natural birth is a high priority.
-While there’s still some discussion around water immersion as a form of relaxation and analgesia for childbirth, it’s becoming a popular choice for women with low-risk pregnancies who want a more natural approach in labour. yasm
+For many mums-to-be, a vaginal birth is a high priority.
+While there’s still some discussion around water immersion as a form of relaxation and analgesia for childbirth, it’s becoming a more popular option during labour among women who have low-risk pregnancies and are having a vaginal birth.

 Studies and trials have shown that women who choose to labour in water have less severe pain, shorter labour length and a lower number of episiotomies.

 We had a chat with one of our obstetricians and gynaecologists, Dr Yasmin Pilgrim to find out everything there is to know about labouring in water.

 When you labour in water, you will go into a tub or pool of warm water before the baby is born to feel more relaxed and to help you manage the pain.
 During a waterbirth, you will be in the water for the actual birth and your baby will be brought to the surface once it is born.

 Labouring in water may reduce your chance of you needing regional anaesthesia.
 The warm water can help reduce stress and ease muscular tension.
 When you’re in water there is an increased feeling of weightlessness, which can help you relax during labour.

 There’s a growing amount of evidence that supports the efficacy of labour and birth in water.
 While study numbers are small, they have shown that there was an association between water birth and reduced admission to the neonatal unit and reduced postpartum haemorrhage.

 Some maternal outcomes include a decreased requirement for regional analgesia, an increased sense of maternal satisfaction and control, decreased incidence of episiotomy and severe perineal lacerations.